Juliusm9791/whats_for_dinner/README.md

 # Whats_for_dinner

-Whats_for_dinner is an application to navigate you to resturants wherever you would like.
+Whats_for_dinner is an application to navigate you to restaurants wherever you would like.
 You can save your famous restaurants, and you don't need to search it again.